claudioc/direktor/README.md

 Direktor
 ========

-Director is a technique - in the form of a JavaScript library - to make it possible to bind functions execution when a certain number in inside a range of values.
+Direktor is a technique - in the form of a JavaScript library - to make it possible to bind functions execution when a certain number in inside a range of values.

 You define an `Emitter` which will be the thing that emits the numbers and a whichever number